fabric8io/fabric8/docs/karaf.md

 </startupFeatures>
 ```

-The `fabric8-maven-plugin:resources` goal will detect if your using the `fabric8-karaf-checks` feature and automatically add the Kubernetes for readiness and liveness probes to your container's configuration.
+The `fabric8-maven-plugin:resources` goal will detect if you're using the `fabric8-karaf-checks` feature and automatically add the Kubernetes for readiness and liveness probes to your container's configuration.

 #### Add Custom Heath Checks